wangyi91/sedaDNA-bacteria-archaea/README.md

 Before using scripts in this repository, raw sequence data (fastq files) should be first processed with scripts in the repository [shotgun-data-processing](https://github.com/wangyi91/shotgun-data-processing.git).

-Then, fastq files are mapped against reference databases using the [aMAW-pipeline] for taxonomic profiling using the [GTDB database](https://data.gtdb.ecogenomic.org) (this study used the [r207 release](https://data.gtdb.ecogenomic.org/releases/release207/)), and DNA damage is subsequently estimated with [metaDMG](https://github.com/metaDMG-dev/metaDMG-core).
+Then, fastq files are mapped against reference databases using the [aMAW-pipeline] for taxonomic profiling using the [GTDB database](https://gtdb.ecogenomic.org) (this study used the [r207 release](https://data.gtdb.ecogenomic.org/releases/release207/)), and DNA damage is subsequently estimated with [metaDMG](https://github.com/metaDMG-dev/metaDMG-core).

+The input file of analyses in this repository is the output file `results/taxonomic-profiling-dmg/tp-mdmg.lca.weight-1.csv.gz` of `metaDMG`.